Here’s What Donald Trump Promised To Accomplish On His First Day As President

 In this speech, Trump announced his “contract with the American voter” ensuring that actions made within the first 100 days of his presidency would help bring back jobs and drain the swamp in Washington, D.C.
 The plan to make America great again and eliminate corruption, Trump said, will be achieved by bringing honesty, accountability, and much-needed change to American politics.

-Trump’s 100-day plan includes the following six points:
+Trump’s 100-day plan includes the following six points.

 - First, propose a Constitutional Amendment to impose term limits on all members of Congress.